geoschem/geos-chem-shared-docs/doc/gcid-data-on-aws.rst

 Data access
 ===========

-You may access the GEOS-Chem Input Data repository in several ways, as described below.
+You may access the GEOS-Chem Input Data portal in several ways, as described below.

 .. _gcid-data-access-we: